epogrebnyak/cbr-db/deployment.md

 *Development note: conn.py and database.py use MySQL*

+##### MySQL compatibility

+bankform.py was tested an works with the following MySQL versions:
+* 5.7.7 (win32), on Windows 8

+bankform.py does not works out of the box with MariaDB (some Linux distributions are shiping MariaDB instead of MySQL).

 Paths to 7z and unrar
 ---------------------
 bankform.py uses ```7z``` and ```unrar``` executables to unpack .zip and .rar files.
 Binaries for Windows systems are in \bin\ subfolder of project directory.
 On Linux must install these binaries with: